The Amazing Dr. Clitterhouse: Production

-Barré Lyndon's play, The Amazing Dr. Clitterhouse, had been a success in London, and was produced on Broadway – where it opened on March 2, 1937 with Cedric Hardwicke in the lead, and ran for 80 performances, closing in May – in association with Warner Bros., but the studio had difficulty obtaining the movie rights even so, since Lyndon retained control of them.
+Barré Lyndon's play, The Amazing Dr. Clitterhouse, had been a success in London, and was produced on Broadway – where it opened on March 2, 1937, with Cedric Hardwicke in the title role, and ran for 80 performances, closing in May – in association with Warner Bros., but the studio had difficulty obtaining the movie rights even so, since Lyndon retained control of them.
 Carl Laemmle Jr., Paramount and MGM all bid for the rights, and Laemmle bought them for over $50,000.
 He then turned them around and sold them to Warners in return for the loan of Paul Muni for another adaptation of The Hunchback of Notre Dame, a film that was never made.
 Producer Robert Lord originally wanted Ronald Colman to play the part of Dr. Clitterhouse.

-The film was in production from late February to early April 1938 at Warner Bros. studios in Burbank.
+The film was in production from late February to early April 1938 at Warner Bros.
+Studios in Burbank.
 Clitterhouse was only Anatole Litvak's second film for Warners.

 Response

 The Amazing Dr. Clitterhouse premiered in New York on July 20, 1938, and went into general American release on July 30.
 It was mostly well received.
-The review in Variety called it "an unquestionable winner" and said that "Robinson...is at his best" and "Bogart's interpretation of the gangster chief...is topflight."
+The review in Variety called it "an unquestionable winner" and said that Edward G. Robinson "is at his best" and Humphrey Bogart's "interpretation of the gangster chief...is topflight."

-Humphrey Bogart later said that the role of "Rocks" Valentine was one of his least favorite.
+Bogart later said that the role of "Rocks" Valentine was one of his least favorite.
 Robinson and Bogart made five films together: Bullets or Ballots (1936), Kid Galahad (1937) with Bette Davis, The Amazing Dr. Clitterhouse (1938), Brother Orchid (1940) and Key Largo (1948) with Lauren Bacall, Claire Trevor and Lionel Barrymore.
-Key Largo was a reunion of Robinson, Claire Trevor and Bogart from The Amazing Dr. Clitterhouse.
+Key Largo was a reunion of Robinson, Trevor and Bogart from The Amazing Dr. Clitterhouse.